 Is Stunt Driving A Criminal Offense?

-The Extra Costs Of Stunt Driving
+What Are The Extra Costs Of Stunt Driving?

-- A significant increase in your payments
+- A significant increase in your driving costs.

-- Legal representation costs
+- Legal representation costs.

-- Towing and impound fees
+- Towing and impound fees.

-- Costs to get your license back
+- Costs to get your licence back.

 People most commonly associate stunt driving with excessive speeding.
 This is the most common reason people are charged with stunt driving (exceeding the speed limit by 50 km/hr or more).
 For example, you drive 100 km/hr in a 50 km/hr zone.